 How does debit card fraud happen?

 Debit card fraud can happen when a thief “skims” or swipes the information off the magnetic stripe on the back of your card to create a duplicate copy of your card.
-They also have to capture your PIN to access your account and withdraw money or make purchases.
+They also have to capture your Personal Identification Number (PIN) to access your account and to withdraw money or make purchases.

 Debit card fraud can also happen if your card is lost or stolen and you haven't taken steps to protect your PIN.